brooke-coneeny/brooke-coneeny/README.md

 I am majoring in mathematics (emphasis in statistics) and computer science.
 My special interest lies in sports analytics, specifically baseball and softball

-- 🔭 I’m currently working for the Cincinatti Reds as an Analytics Trainee
+- 🔭 I’m currently working for the Cincinatti Reds as a Player Development Hitting Analyst
 - 📫 How to reach me: through email, bconeeny315@gmail.com or twitter, @ConeenyStats

 Here is my resume: